nus-cs2103-AY2425S1/ip/docs/README.md

 ```

 ## Adding Default Tasks
 Action: Adds a basic task without any additional properties like deadlines or events.
+Repeats what the user keys in.

 Usage: DESCRIPTION